 Illinois Crime Victims Bill of Rights

-Crime victims may also be eligible to receive Crime Victim’s Compensation through the Illinois Attorney General’s Office.
+You may also be eligible to receive Crime Victim’s Compensation through the Illinois Attorney General’s Office.
 Click here for more information and other resources through the Illinois Attorney General Office.